DIVE INTO THE DOLPHINS!

 They will also have a series of numbers and dashes that are CODE for what EVENT, HEAT, & LANE they will be in.

 Goggles are an extremely important part of your Dolphin’s equipment.
 Swimmers can’t see the ends of the lanes if their goggles are full of water.
-For younger swimmers, water in their goggles will stop them in mid-swim.
+For younger swimmers, water in their goggles will stop them mid-swim.
+Please have several pairs of goggles WITH your child's name written on them in permanent marker.
+These are the most popular item to get set-down and walked away from so it is a good practice to have at least two pair on-hand (in your swimmers bag).

 Flippers (Swim Fins)